Geometric QCD II: The Confining Twistor String and Meson Spectrum: The fermion determinants and the planar topology

 The $\dashint$ denotes the lack of a sum over orientation for the loop touching the boundary due to our boundary conditions.
 Note that both determinants contain loops that touch the boundary.
 These loops enter with a weight of 1/2 in each determinant $\Delta_\pm$, or, equivalently, they count as oriented loops, unlike the remaining loops, which involve a sum of two orientations.

 In what follows, it will be convenient to consider the product $\Delta$ rather than the separate factors $\Delta_\pm$.

 Let us expand \eqref{3.12} in a series of multiple integrals over loops: \begin{smalleq} \end{smalleq} These loops are independent by construction, but we are going to rearrange the sum in such a way that they will start to repel.
-This miraculous transformation, first conjectured in \cite{Migdal:1980zp} is possible due to the following topological and combinatorial observations.
+This rearrangement, conjectured in \cite{Migdal:1980zp} relies on the following topological and combinatorial observations.